WestK Quay and WestK Ferry, new Sai Sha bus routes - Issue 13 (December 2025)

 Performance Stage of the Kwoon Chung 60th anniversary carnival

-It's been two years since this Journal started making articles in February 2025, documenting the debut of the hydrogen bus.
-Since then, the Journal has grown to 13 issues, with additional content to be included, such as the experimental Reader's Corner, featuring articles from online forums, written by bus enthusiasts.
-We look forward to adding more content that would benefit not only the Journal but also fellow readers.
+It has been two years since this Journal began publishing articles in February 2024, documenting the debut of the hydrogen bus.
+Since then, the Journal has grown to 13 issues, with additional content to be added, including the experimental Reader's Corner, featuring articles from online forums, written by bus enthusiasts.
+We look forward to adding more content that benefits not only the Journal but also its readers.
 As always, we record much of the news of public transport that most mainstream media in Hong Kong often overlook.

-The current situation the Journal is facing is a lack of editors to provide more content, as well as help with corrections and other types of editing.
-Interested individuals can apply using the forms below, and we appreciate your participation.
+The current situation the Journal is facing is a lack of editors to provide more content, and help with corrections and other types of editing.
+Interested individuals can apply using the forms below.
+We appreciate your participation.

 As always, the Journal wishes everybody a happy Christmas and a new year 2026.

-Note: This Journal is published a month earlier for technical purposes.
+Note: This issue was published a month earlier for technical purposes.
 Other updates will follow in the coming weeks since the publication of this issue.

 Other highlights for September—December 2025

-• At 3:53 am in the early morning of 20 October 2025, a Boeing 747-400 freighter (registered as TC-ACFskidded into the sea while hitting a car with two people on it during landing at Hong Kong International Airport.
+• At 3:53 am on 20 October 2025, a Boeing 747-400 freighter (registered as TC-ACFskidded into the sea while hitting a car with two people on board during landing at Hong Kong International Airport.
 Both occupants in the vehicle were drowned in the accident, and the crews on board the aircraft were safely evacuated through slides without injuries.

-• Citybus expands the services of bus route 55 to an everyday service on 17 November 2025.
+Citybus expands bus route 55 to an everyday service on 17 November 2025.
 The newly added weekend service will use Kwun Tong Road instead of going through Kowloon Bay.
-The service frequency will also be increased, and the service hours will be extended accordingly.
-Citybus will also offer free interchange of the bus route with B3X, in an effort to attract East Kowloon passengers to Shenzhen Bay Port.
+The service frequency was also increased, and the service hours were extended accordingly.
+Citybus also offers free interchange between the bus route with B3X, in an effort to attract East Kowloon passengers to Shenzhen Bay Port.

-• On 9 November 2025, major public transport services offered free rides to people with disabilities and their companions as part of the International Rehabilitation Day.
-Also on 16 November, the elderly were offered free travel on most public transport services in Hong Kong, in observance of Elderly Day.
+• On 9 November 2025, major public transport services offered free rides to people with disabilities and their companions in observance of the International Rehabilitation Day.
+On 16 November, the elderly were offered free travel on most public transport services in Hong Kong in observance of Elderly Day.

 free hit counters